garrandall/popular-music-data/tracks/sunday-morning-earth-wind-fire.md

 Singing you were made to love

-Ooh, Sunday morning (I'll see you Sunday morning) You're gonna find my love shining on you
+Oh Sunday morning (I'll see you Sunday morning)
+You're gonna find my love shining on you
-Ooh, Sunday morning
+Oh Sunday morning
 It's like the best of everything falling on you

-Ooh, Sunday morning (I'll see you Sunday morning)
+Oh Sunday morning (I'll see you Sunday morning)
 When we shared sweet love like no other

-Ooh, Sunday morning
+Oh Sunday morning
 Like a summer day with your lover
-Ooh Sunday morning (I'll see you Sunday morning)
+OhSunday morning (I'll see you Sunday morning)
 When we shared sweet love like no other